 When I came back, people were frightened of my presence, they saw me as some kind of a wild animal…Nobody wanted to associate with me.
 I was already depressed when I arrived and the condition in camp made it worse.
 People avoided me like a plague, so I felt alone and dejected.

 Not only did Kingimi have to learn to deal with the trauma of being held captive by Boko Haram for 3 years and being rejected by her community, she also had to deal with the loss of her husband, who passed away once they reached the IDP camp.

 “My husband died because of all the hardship they put him through, when we came back.
 People were scared of us.
 I don’t blame them…sometimes I am scared of me too.
 When my husband passed away, I felt like my world has completely crashed.
 He was my rock and the perpetrators took him away from me.
 I felt lost and the stigma around me was terrible.”

-Kingimi participated in the sensitisation workshops for women and girls who have survived sexual violence by Boko Haram with International Alert.
+Kingimi participated in the sensitisation workshops for women and girls who have survived sexual violence by Boko Haram carried by International Alert Nigeria.

 I enjoyed the meeting.
 I didn’t want it to end because it was the first time I felt accepted since I came.
 The women talked us and made us feel like human beings again.
 Now I have a group I can talk to and share my problems.

 “Before the intervention of International Alert, through their sensitisation workshops, people in the camp were paranoid by my existence that made me feel inferior among others.
 But these workshops have helped to change the attitude and perception of community members towards me.
 The religious counselling by International Alert has also really helped me have peace of mind and accept destiny.”